Zosi Security Camera Troubleshooting

 Whether you have problems with a wireless home security camera, you should verify the WiFi connection (if the wireless security camera is linked properly through WiFi) – you may test the network connection with a network cable.
 Check that your router is operational.
 More information may be found in our earlier piece, Security Camera WiFi Troubleshooting.
 You should also check the power supply

 If you are using a wired or PoE security camera, make sure the video signal and power supply are well transmitted.
-For a PoE security camera, check if there is a correct and workable or PoE .
+For a PoE security camera, check if there is a correct and workable PoE injector or PoE switch.
 If you have an NVR security system, make sure all the connections to the system are correct.

 2. Make Sure the Cabling Is OK